Japan Air Lines food poisoning incident: Contamination of meals

 The investigation began by tracing the pathogens back to its origin, and focused on the facilities of International Inflight Catering, an Anchorage-based subsidiary of Japan Airlines, where the meals had been prepared.
 It was found that three cooks had prepared the meals, one of whom had infected lesions on the index and middle finger of his right hand.
-The lesions on the cook’s fingers were found to be infected with staphylococci.
+The lesions on the cook's fingers were found to be infected with staphylococci.
 Tests revealed identical phage types and antibiotic resistances for all samples, indicating that the cook was the source of the contamination.

 The aircraft had four galleys from which 354 meals were served, 40 in first class and 108 from each galley on the main deck.
 According to Eisenberg, the suspect cook had prepared meals for three of the four galleys.
-He had bandaged the lesions but not reported them to his superior, as he considered them trivial.
+He had bandaged the lesions but had not reported them to his superior, as he considered them trivial.
 Also, management had not verified that he was in good health, despite being required to do so, according to Eisenberg.

 The suspect cook had prepared all 40 omelettes served in first class, as well as 72 out of 108 for one of the main deck galleys.
 Furthermore, he handled all 108 omelettes for another galley (sources differ on whether he put the ham on these omelettes, or both cooks took the slices of ham for the omelettes they prepared from the same container).
 He had therefore handled a total of 220 meals.
-According to Eisenberg’s hypothesis, 36 people who received a meal from one of the front galleys, as well as the 108 who were served their meal from the rear one, had eaten meals which were not contaminated.
+According to Eisenberg's hypothesis, 36 people who received a meal from one of the front galleys, as well as the 108 who were served their meal from the rear one, had eaten meals which were not contaminated.